Cross-validation estimate of the number of clusters in a network: Introduction

-\textit{Introduction} --- Mathematical tools for graph or network analysis have wide applicability in various disciplines of science.
-In fact, many datasets, e.g., biological, information, and social data, that represent interactions or relations among elements have been successfully studied as networks in machine learning, computer science, and statistical physics.
-In a broad sense, a major goal is to identify macroscopic structures, including temporal structures, hidden in the data.
-To this end, for example, degree sequences, community and core--periphery structures, and various centralities have been extensively studied.
-In this Letter, we focus on identifying modular structures including community structures, bipartite structure, and a type of core--periphery structure through graph clustering.
-Bayesian approaches using the stochastic block model \cite{holland1983stochastic} are a powerful tool for this task.
-Graph clustering consists of two steps: selecting the number of clusters and determining the cluster assignment of each vertex.
-These steps may be performed repeatedly.
-Some methods require the number of clusters as an input, whereas others determine it automatically.
-In a Bayesian framework, the former step is called model selection, and this is our major focus.
-Model selection and its assessment for modular networks have been discussed in several ways.
-A classical prescription is to optimize an objective function, e.g., modularity \cite{NewmanGirvan2004,ZhangMoore2014} and the map equation \cite{Rosvall2008}, or to utilize the spectral method and count the number of eigenvalues outside of the spectral band \cite{Luxburg2007,Krzakala2013}.
-In the Bayesian framework, one principle is to select a model that maximizes the model's posterior probability \cite{Nowicki2001,daudin08,Decelle2011a,Hayashi2016} or the one with the minimum description length \cite{PeixotoPRX2015}.
-Finally, minimization of the prediction error is a well-accepted principle, and cross-validation estimates it adequately \cite{HoffNIPS2007,Chen2014}.
-Unfortunately, a straightforward implementation of cross-validation is computationally expensive when the number of samples for validation is large; for instance, for leave-one-out cross-validation (LOOCV), to assess $q \in \{2,\dots,q_{\mathrm{max}}\}$, one has to run the learning algorithm a total of $N(q_{\mathrm{max}}-1)$ times for very similar training sets.
-Nevertheless, we show that the LOOCV is an exception and can be applied without the need to perform learning $N$ times by exploiting the fact that the cavity biases in belief propagation (BP) are exactly the ingredients of the LOOCV.
-Throughout this Letter, we consider undirected sparse networks, and we ignore multi-edges and self-loops for simplicity.
-We denote by $E$ the set of edges in the network.
-We denote by $N$ and $L$ the total numbers of vertices and edges, respectively.
-All the detailed derivations of the results can be found in the Supplemental Material.
+Mathematical tools for graph or network analysis have wide applicability in various disciplines of science.
+In fact, many datasets, e.g., biological, information, and social datasets, represent interactions or relations among elements and have been successfully studied as networks \cite{Barabasi201608,newman2010networks} using the approaches of machine learning, computer science, and statistical physics.
+In a broad sense, a major goal is to identify macroscopic structures, including temporal structures, that are hidden in the data.
+To accomplish this goal, for example, degree sequences, community and core--periphery structures, and various centralities have been extensively studied.
+Here, we focus on identifying modular structures, namely, graph clustering \cite{Fortunato201075,Leger2013}.
+Popular modular structures are the community structure (assortative structure) and disassortative structure \cite{GirvanNewman2002,Radicchi2004,Newman2006PRE,LFRbenchmark2008}, although any structure that has a macroscopic law of connectivity can be regarded as a modular structure.
+The Bayesian approach using the stochastic block model \cite{holland1983stochastic}, which we will describe later, is a powerful tool for graph clustering.
+In general, graph clustering consists of two steps: selecting the number of clusters and determining the cluster assignment of each vertex.
+These steps can be performed repeatedly.
+Some methods require the number of clusters to be an input, whereas other methods determine it automatically.
+The former step is called model selection in statistical frameworks, and this step is our major focus.